Updated: Jan 31

 Credit cards: If you get cash back on purchases, you may want to use that account (card) for the biggest/ majority of costs.
 You may also want to factor in a daily gas budget or food budget, transfer funds and swipe that card.
 But all of your expected expenses, that must be reserved for the necessities should not be available for other spending in the event that you accidentally spend more than expected in another place.

 Separate: Keep the necessity fund separate from the fun fund!

-Click through the days below to get a detailed description of each day’s itinerary, events, costs, pros and cons.
+Click the days links below to get a detailed description of each day’s itinerary, events, costs, pros and cons.